s-ol/mmm/root/articles/mmmfs/motivation/text$markdown+sidenotes.md

 For one, since applications are the products companies produce, and software represents a market of users, developers compete on features integrated into their applications.
-To stay relevant, monlithic software or software suites tend to accrete features rather then modularise and delegate to other software<mmm-link path="../references/appliances"></mmm-link>.
+To stay relevant, monlithic software or software suites tend to accrete features rather then modularise and delegate to other software<mmm-embed wrap="sidenote" path="../references/appliances"></mmm-embed>.
 This makes many software packages more complex and unintuitive than they need to be, and also cripples interoperability between applications and data formats.

 Because applications are incentivised to keep customers, they make use of network effects to keep customers locked-in.
 This often means re-implementing services and functionality that is already available to users,